tobgu/qcache/README.rst

 * Docker container with QCache
 * Publish performance numbers
 * Other formats in addition to CSV and JSON?
+* Break out all things dataframe into an own package and provide possibility to update and insert into dataframe based on predicate just like querying is done now.

 ************
 Contributing